KKMJ-FM: Soft AC

 In the early 1980s, the owners of KOKE-AM-FM decided to make a change.
 KOKE 1370 became KMMM, a Regional Mexican music station, while KOKE-FM switched to soft adult contemporary music as KLQT.
 The call sign stood for "Light 95," as in light music.
 In the mid-1980s, the station got a boost to 100,000 watts, the maximum power permitted for non-grandfathered FM stations.
-(The current power has been reduced to 49,000 watts, but the tower height is now 1,306 ft in height above average terrain (HAAT), making KKMJ's signal equal to Austin's other major FM stations, heard from the suburbs of San Antonio to Temple and Killeen.)
+The current power has been reduced to 49,000 watts, but the tower height is now 1,306 ft in height above average terrain (HAAT), making KKMJ's signal equal to Austin's other major FM stations.
+KKMJ can be heard from the suburbs of San Antonio to Temple and Killeen.

 In 1990, The Tremont Group bought AM 1370 and FM 95.5.
-It switched the FM station's call letters to KKMJ, calling it "Majic 95.5."
-The soft AC format remained the same.
-The AM station went back to the KOKE call letters, this time airing an easy listening/adult standards format.
+The soft AC format was retained, while the AM station reverted to the KOKE call letters, airing an easy listening/adult standards format.

 In 1998, Infinity Broadcasting, which would later merge into CBS Radio, bought KKMJ and its AM station, which became KJCE, airing a talk radio format.
 In 2004, KKMJ was named the "R&R Station of The Year" for radio markets between #26 and #100.
 KKMJ has a consistent history of being a top 5 rated station in the Austin Arbitron and Nielsen ratings.